SomeRanDev/reflaxe.GDScript/README.md

 -D gdscript-output=output
 ```

+Check out `/test` for a sample project that tests all Haxe syntax and every Haxe std class that's been ported so far.
+Tested successfully on Godot 4 Beta 8 (*Beta 10 has a bug that makes the tests fail but it's not this project's fault I swear.*)

 ## How it outputs

 - [x] As GDScript outputs one file per class, each class, regardless of module, receives its own file.